Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 San Agustinillo, Oaxaca

-The next stop is Zipolite which is famous for its optional nude beach.
-While it’s only slightly bigger than Mazunte, I found it to be a less relaxing scene.
-To get there, the same colectivo pickups go to the edge of Zipolite, dropping you off here.
+To get to Zipolite, the same colectivo pickups go to the edge of Zipolite, dropping you off here.
 From there it’s a 5-10 minute walk to the center.
 Alternatively, you can take a taxi.

-Further east along the coast is the small fishing village of Puerto Angel.
-There’s a large bay in the center of town with a small beach, but it’s also where boats seem to dock.
 Instead, venture a bit further to Playa Estacahuite for side-by-side bays of tranquil blue water that are perfect for snorkeling and calm swimming.
 There are colectivo taxis that travel between Zipolite and Puerto Angel.
 Or if you’re a group, a regular taxi will likely cost about the same.

 Where to Eat in Mazunte